DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/datasources/ldap.md

 ## Description

-This plugin allow using a LDAP server as datasource.
+This plugin allows the use of an LDAP server as datasource.

 ## Configuration